sdiehl/wiwinwlh/tutorial.md

 Since the release of GHC 7.8, *typed holes* allow for debugging incomplete programs.
-By placing an underscore on any value on the right hand-side of a declaration GHC will throw an error during type-checker that reflects the possible values that could placed at this point in the program to make the program type-check.
+By placing an underscore on any value on the right hand-side of a declaration, [GHC](https://www.haskell.org/ghc/) will throw an error during type-checking.
+Such an error reflects what type(s) the value in the position of the type hole could be in order to cause the program to type-check successfully.

 ```haskell
 instance Functor [] where